-Notes to the Separate Financial Statements (Continued) For the Year Ended 31 December 2016 (in Kazakhstani Tenge and in millions, unless otherwise stated)
+Notes to the Separate Financial Statements (Continued) For the Year Ended 31 December 2016

 Repossessed collateral represents real estate accepted by the Bank from non-performing borrowers.
 These assets have been initially recognized at fair value and subsequently measured at cost less accumulated impairment.
 As at 31 December 2016, the Management has not yet decided on whether the repossessed collateral will be sold or used as property and equipment.